 From the 14th to the 17th November 2014, Project Forum hosted the sixth annual Central European Forum in Bratislava.
-2014’s Forum, featured seven debates and a wide array of satellite events and was entitled Us and Them.
-Amongst looking back at 25 years of post-communism, it sought to understand the divisions that separate Europeans, both within and without countries.
+Looking back at 25 years of post-communism, it sought to understand the divisions that separate Europeans, both within and without countries.

 The sixth annual edition of the Central European Forum commemorated the 25th anniversary of the Velvet Revolution.